Enselic/bat/README_PROTOTYPE.md

 The way it works:
 * We analyzes dependencies between SyntaxDefinitions and write them to file with lookup map
 * TODO

+syntaxes.bin is changed to contain several independent syntax sets, concatenated in binary form and looked up with an offset and size hashmap.